RagnarB83/ash-documentation/docs/mtd_tutorial.rst

    from ash import *

+   # Defining fragment
    mol = Fragment(xyzfile="3fgaba.xyz", charge=0, mult=1)

-   #OPTION 1
+   # OPTION 1: Full FF (light elements only)
-   #Parameterize small molecule using OpenFF (only for simple, usually organics-only molecules)
+   # Parameterize small molecule using OpenFF (only for simple, usually organics-only molecules)
    small_molecule_parameterizer(xyzfile="3fgaba.xyz", forcefield_option="OpenFF", charge=0)
    # Creates file: openff_LIG.xml

-   # OPTION 2:
+   # OPTION 2: Nonbonded FF
-   #Defining QM-theory to be used for charge calculation
+   # Defining QM-theory to be used for charge calculation
    theory = ORCATheory(orcasimpleinput="! r2SCAN-3c tightscf")
+   # Calling write_nonbonded_FF_for_ligand to create a simple nonbonded FF
    write_nonbonded_FF_for_ligand(fragment=mol, resname="LIG", theory=theory,
       charge_model="CM5_ORCA", LJ_model="UFF")
    # Creates file : LIG.xml

 Option 1 above creates a full-fledged forcefield for 3F-GABA and is convenient for small organic molecules where all elements are compatible with the OpenFF procedure.
 This allows classical simulations to be carried out as well as QM/MM simulations.
 Option 2 above will create a nonbonded forcefield instead, which only allows QM/MM simulations.
-The charge_model="CM5_ORCA" specifies the charge-model (CM5 charges via ORCA, this requires also the theory option ot be an ORCATheory object), the Lennard-Jones parameter option (simple element-specific UFF parameters).
+The charge_model="CM5_ORCA" specifies the charge-model (CM5 charges via ORCA, this requires also the theory option to be an ORCATheory object), the Lennard-Jones parameter option (simple element-specific UFF parameters).
-Note that for QM/MM, only the Lennard-Jones parameters are strictly needed while for MM simulations (solute must also be frozen, however, if using a nonbonded FF), the atom charges are needed.
+Note that for typical electrostatic embedding QM/MM, only the Lennard-Jones parameters are strictly needed (charges will be ignored).
+In MM simulations with a nonbonded forcefield, the charges would be used, but then would require the solute to be frozen, which is incompatible with the current conformational problem we wish to study.

-The parameters inside the XML-file created can also be modified if needed.
+Finally, we note that the parameters inside the XML-file created (either by **write_nonbonded_FF_for_ligand** or **small_molecule_parameterizer**) can also be modified if needed.

 Once the OpenMM-style XML forcefield file has been created, we can use the **solvate_small_molecule** function to create the solvated system.
 In this tutorial we use the nonbonded forcefield file, LIG.xml.